NosovMihail/bookshelf/Readme.md

 ### Installation and Setup

+Using Intellij IDEA
+1. Go to File -> New -> Project from Version control and paste the link to this project.
+2. In Maven tab select and run clean install.
+3. In some cases, you will need to specify Java 16 version in the configuration settings.
+4. Run "BookshelfApplication" (Shift+F10)

+Normal installation
 1. Clone the project repository to your computer.
 2. Make sure you have Java 16 and Maven installed.
 3. Open a terminal or command prompt and navigate to the project directory.